 Photo of Julia Alonzo Julia Alonzo

-Julia Alonzo is a senior counsel in the Litigation Department with a focus on securities and corporate governance litigation.
-She is experienced in complex civil securities matters and parallel proceedings, including federal securities class actions, shareholder derivative lawsuits, internal investigations, and SEC investigations.
+Previously, Julia was a senior counsel at Proskauer in the Litigation Department, with a focus on securities and corporate governance litigation.

 Photo of James Anderson James Anderson

-Jim also advises clients on intellectual property strategy spanning the full range of patent, trademark, and trade secret protections.
+In addition to his trial practice, Jim offers strategic counsel to asset managers, portfolio companies, and private lenders, helping them to navigate regulatory and litigation risks.
+He also has experience advising clients on intellectual property strategy spanning the full range of patent, trademark, and trade secret protections.
 He has developed and maintained intellectual property portfolios in a broad range of industries, including consumer products, medical devices, machining and fabrication equipment, and semiconductor devices.
 Jim is registered to practice before the USPTO.

 Jim also maintains an active pro bono practice.
 He has received awards for his work on behalf of victims of domestic violence and abuse.